 “I know” she smiled, “I just miss you.”

 Gary kissed his wife until she was breathless.
 “And I miss you.”

 “You’re always a sight for sore eyes.”

 “And so are you,” she agreed, voice choked with emotion.

 “I’m glad you’re here.”

 Arms around his wife, Gary nuzzled her neck.

-“Lisa, you were right.”
-Sarah said silently as a smile splayed on her lips.
+“Lisa, you were right,” Sarah said silently as a smile displayed on her lips.

 From then forward Sarah vowed to keep her securities at bay.
 She needed to trust her husband and she also needed to trust in their strong marital bond.